sidharth-ds/sidharth-ds/README.md

 ## 💼 Skills that i have Learnt

-* Data Exploration
 * Data Cleaning
+* Exploratory Data Analysis
-* Feature Selection
+* Feature Engineering
 * Data Modelling
 * Model Validation
+* Interpretation of the model